cs3216/cs3216.github.io/coursework/product-design/index.md

   <strong class="milestone-counter">Milestone 7:</strong> Review your results documented in Milestone 6, and revise both your wireframes and your user flows.
 Save the updated designs in folders named "Draft 2a" and "Draft 2b" respectively, and write about how the results from your interview have led to the changes in both the design and the flows.
 </div>

 As you iterate on your design, remember to refine your sketches and improve their quality.
 Be bold in your earlier iterations.
 It is perfectly normal to throw out entire screens at this early stage.
-With each iteration you should solidify your design - while earlier iterations may require large redesign, later iterations should only produce minor tweaks.
+With each iteration, you should solidify your design - while earlier iterations may require large redesign, later iterations should only produce minor tweaks.
 Of course, make sure these changes are well-substantiated and well-documented.

 ## Phase 4 - Design Mockups/Prototypes + More Iterations